 Three bedrooms: 1 x king-size double, 1 x double, 1 x twin.
 Kitchen with slate floor and ornamental fireplace.
 Sitting room one with large inglenook and open fire, sitting room two double-aspect comfy sofas and chaise longue.
 Dining room.
 Bathroom with bath, shower over basin and WC.
 Separate WC and basin.

 Central heating with open fire.
 Microwave, fridge-freezer, dishwasher, TV with DVD, WiFi, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available on request.
 Off road parking for three cars.
 Enclosed garden.
 Two well-behaved dogs welcome, Sorry no smoking.
-Note: this cottage has quirky features due to its age and so there are low beams in the living room and some doorways may be a little shorter than average, the stairs is also a little steeper than average.
+Note: this cottage has quirky features due to its age and so there are low beams in the living room and some doorways may be a little shorter than average, the stairs are also a little steeper than average and have ropes to hold on to rather than banisters.

 One of Cornwall's prettiest harbour towns, St Ives offers narrow streets, tight-packed cottages nestling around the quayside, the Tate Gallery and Barbara Hepworth museum, fabulous beaches, superb shops, a thriving community of artists, great pubs and restaurants and much more.